remembering our past.

 Ongoing Programs

-A comprehensive collection of fiction and non-fiction, published and unpublished books, journals, articles, studies, essays, poems, programs, photographs, maps, posters, films, video tapes and other media items where the main topic or subject matter of the work concerns, describes, illustrates analyzes or interprets the history, development, lost, present circumstances, and future of the Rondo neighborhood.
-Original content is eligible for inclusion into the Minnesota Digital Library.
-The collection will be augmented by additions and is a valuable resource for residents, scholars, students, and other institutions.
+A comprehensive collection of fiction and non-fiction, published and unpublished books, journals, articles, studies, essays, poems, programs, photographs, maps, posters, films, video tapes and other media items where the main topic concerns, describes, illustrates analyzes or interprets the history, development, lost, present circumstances, and future of the Rondo neighborhood.
+Some parts of the collection are available to view digitally at the Minnesota Digital Library.

-An annual acknowledgement of people, organizations, or activities, or service that celebrates an invention, product, individual or team accomplishment that furthers the history, culture, or values of Rondo deserving of community recognition.
+An annual acknowledgement of people, organizations, activities, or services that have celebrated an accomplishment deserving of community recognition.

 Annual Events